ping2109/ping2109/README.md

-## ping2109: 14yo Vietnamese developer.
-Interested in macOS, iOS, iPhone modding and adore kanging </br>
-(づ￣ ³￣)づ❤
+## ping2109: Just another Android developer with the bare minimum skills and based iSheep

 ## My stats